kmsabrin/Hourglass_effect_in_dependency_networks/README.md

 Refer to the paper: [The hourglass organization of the C. elegans connectome](https://www.biorxiv.org/content/biorxiv/early/2019/04/07/600999.full.pdf)

-Given a dependency network, we want to generate paths that are at most k hops larger than the shortest paths between each pair of source-target nodes.
-So, we k=0, we get the all possible shortest paths between each pair of source-target nodes and if k=2, then for each pair of source-target nodes, we get all possible paths between them that are at most 2 hops larger than their shortest path hop distance.
+Given a dependency network, we want to generate paths that are at most _k_ hops larger than the shortest paths between each pair of source-target nodes.
+So, we _k=0_, we get the all possible shortest paths between each pair of source-target nodes and if _k=2_, then for each pair of source-target nodes, we get all possible paths between them that are at most _2_ hops larger than their shortest path hop distance.

 To run:
 ```